pkp/pkp-docs/learning-ops/3.5/setup.md

 ![Sample server team information entered into OPS.](./assets/learning-ops-server-settings-server-team.png)

 Note that the terminology may be different for OPS, with some slight modifications.
 For example, a Moderator would be the equivalent of a Journal Manager and a Preprint server library is equivalent to the Publisher Library.

+#### Editorial Masthead

+While a section is provided for adding editorial board information, OPS 3.5 can now automatically compile a list of editorial board members, replacing the need to manually document the members of your team.
+Simply select which roles should be captured in the masthead and configure start and end dates for board members.

+To select which roles should be captured in the masthead:
+- Navigate to Users & Roles and select the "Roles" tab
+- Find the role you want to be captured in the masthead
+- Under "Role Options", enable the option "Consider role in masthead list"
+- Select the option to automatically include anyone with this role on the list of Editorial Board members.

+You can learn more about assigning users roles and toggling the display of individual users in the list of Editorial Board members in the [Users and Roles chapter](./user-roles).
+You can view the Editorial Masthead at any time by visiting your press website and selecting "Editorial Masthead" from the "About Menu".
+You can view a history of previous editorial members by clicking "View Editorial History".

 ### Contact